 - Measure how the company has performed according to predefined metrics.

 The four roles of a HR professional

 According to Ulrich, these are the four roles a HR professional must play in an organization:

-- Strategic partner (Strategic HR) – who develops and aligns strategies with business results and fosters systems thinking with a focus on customers.
+Who develops and aligns strategies with business results and fosters systems thinking with a focus on customers.

-- Change agent (Transformation & Change) – with a deep understanding of organizational culture, the change agent institutionalizes the capacity for change.
+With a deep understanding of organizational culture, the change agent institutionalizes the capacity for change.
 Primarily this is enabled by training individuals and assisting line managers as they lead change initiatives.

-- Administrative expert (HR Service Delivery) – tasked with creating HR processes that are both effective and efficient.
+Tasked with creating HR processes that are both effective and efficient.
 They must also be tailored to the individual needs of the business without cost overruns.

-- Employee champion (Employee Contribution) – these individuals create competent and committed employees and ultimately increase human capital contribution.
+These individuals create competent and committed employees and ultimately increase human capital contribution.
 Employee champions also recognize the power of digital design in increasing engagement among the emerging millennial-generation workforce.

-Strengths and weaknesses of the Ulrich model
+Strengths of the Ulrich model

 - The Ulrich model advocates that processes be simplified, standardized, re-engineered, and automated wherever possible.
 With less time spent on bureaucratic internal processes, human resources can direct more effort toward strategic goals.